ibm-cloud-docs/Cloudant/tutorials/locate-db2-warehouse-credentials.md

    To sign in to the {{site.data.keyword.dashdbshort_notm}} console, use the value from the `dashboard_url` field.
 If the value for the `dashboard_url` field is `null`, you can use the host value from the `target` field to create the URL for signing in to the console.
 For example, the host value for the `target` field from the previous example output is `dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net`.
 If you add the protocol `https` and the Postfix `login`, you can sign in with the following URL, `https://dashdb-entry-yp-lon02-01.services.eu-gb.bluemix.net/login`.
    {: note}

-1. To sign in, use the value of the `dynamite_user` field as your user name and the `dynamite_token` field as your password.
+1. To sign in, use the value of the `dynamite_user` field as your username and the `dynamite_token` field as your password.